pi-kappa-devel/diseq/README.md

 at least one variable in the demand side must not be present in the supply side and vice versa.
 This model assumes that the market observations always represent equilibrium points in which the demanded and supplied quantities are equal.
+The model can be estimated using two-stage least squares (Theil 1953) or full information maximum likelihood (Karapanagiotis 2020).
+Asymptotically, these methods are equivalent (Balestra and Varadharajan-Krishnakumar 1987).

 \[
 \begin{equation}